 What’s it like to work for a member of The Squad?
-What’s been Errin’s “pinch me I can’t believe I have this job” moment on Capitol Hill?
+What have been her “pinch me I can’t believe this is my job” moments on Capitol Hill?
 Read the Good News …

 Thank you.
 I manage the daily operations of the Congresswoman’s office.
 I run the internship program, take all incoming phone calls, listen to voicemails, manage all the people coming to the office, book rooms, make sure all of the ethics trainings take place, book tours for constituents.
 Today one of my new ideas just got approved, which I am very excited about – our office is going to be enrolled in the Library of Congress’s surplus book program, which means we’re going to get more books into the district.

 Q: How’d you get the job?

 I was an intern for City Councilwoman Ayanna Pressley in 2013-2014.
 She is the reason I got involved in politics.
 I needed an internship to graduate high school, and I knew that she was a sponsor of the Boston Caribbean Carnival, which is a big part of my family’s life, so I interviewed with her office.
 I got the internship, and wound up falling in love with Ayanna and politics.
 To see a black woman so authentic and so passionate in the community I’d lived in all my life made me see I could it do it, too.
 I realized the best way to make a difference in my community is through policy-making.